Sunwarul/play-with-tailwind-css/README.md

 @tailwind utilities;

 ```
-You may chanage your configuration `purge` to minify your build css file, this way -
+You may change your configuration `purge` to minify your build css file, this way -
 ```
 // tailwind.config.js
 module.exports = {